 Action 3: Don’t report something without verifying it

 Finally, don’t write something in your report that you didn’t verify.
 Compiling a list of 50 unconfirmed findings, which could—in theory—be exploited, doesn’t help your customer in any way.
 For example, a penetration tester without any OT experience may come to wrong conclusions since most IT security vulnerabilities won’t be exploitable in OT environments or they are irrelevant to the customer.

 The same is true for the above-mentioned online assessment tools: If you run these tools, keep in mind that most findings aren’t confirmed or may be irrelevant due to the environment of the system.
 Therefore, verify findings and consider the environment of the tested system.

 And please, if you find something really bad, responsibly contact the owner of a system.
 Don’t publish any “Attention please, I discovered lots of security vulnerabilities”-style blog posts based on unconfirmed assumptions.
 This not only looks unprofessional, but it can also damage your reputation.

 Follow us on Mastodon:

 In the end, a good penetration test needs an experienced penetration tester, a systematic process, the right tools, and reporting skills.
-Get a written permission, stay within the predefined scope, know your tools, and be confident when writing the report afterwards.
+Get a written permission, stay within the predefined scope, know your tools, and be confident when writing the report afterward.